plgd-dev/doc/content/en/tutorials/ocf-conformance-testing.md

 "cloudServerTrustAnchorCertificate": "-----BEGIN CERTIFICATE-----\r\n ... \r\n-----END CERTIFICATE-----",
 ```

 The certificate can be retrieved from the plgd hub #bundle by opening `https://{FQDN}/.well-known/hub-configuration`.
-Copy the contents of the `certificateAuthorities` property into the `cloudServerTrustAnchorCertificate` value with proper formatting.
+Copy the value of the `certificateAuthorities` property into the `cloudServerTrustAnchorCertificate` value with proper formatting.

 {{% warning %}}
 The certificate is regenerated whenever plgd hub #bundle is started.
 So if you restart your bundle instance, then you must update your PICS configuration as well.